dhilleswar07/dhilleswar07/README.md

 ## 🧑‍💻 About Me

-🎓 B.Tech Student passionate about Technology and Innovation
+🎓 Completed B.Tech from Sanketika Institute of technology and Managment ( 2022 to 2026 )

 🤖 Learning Artificial Intelligence, Machine Learning , Data Science& Generative AI